Psalm 83: Verse 1

 The specific meaning of this verse is disputed.
 The verb can be translated to refer to either speech ("be not silent") or motion ("be not inactive").
 The fact that the verse requests the assistance of God three times emphasizes the urgency of the situation and of the people's prayer.

 Verses 2–5

-In the text of the psalm, specifically verses 2 through 5, the speaker makes the assumption that individuals who plot against the nation of Israel must inherently be enemies of God.
-He also ascribes to them the intention of the complete extinction of the people of Israel, as that is the meaning of verse 4, which indicates that the name of Israel will be obliterated or remembered no more.
+In the text of the psalm, specifically verses 2 through 5, the speaker says that individuals who plot against the nation of Israel are inherently the enemies of God.
+He also ascribes to them the intention of the complete extinction of the people of Israel.

 Verses 6–8

 These verses provide the names of the ten nations which have evidently formed a coalition against Israel, the Edomites, the Ishmaelites, Moab, the Hagrites, Gebal, Ammon, Amalek, the Philistines, Tyre, and Assyria.

 Verses 9–12

 The narrator goes on to assume that God himself will fight on Israel's side in the upcoming battle, based on the stories contained in the 4th through 8th chapters of the Book of Judges, citing individual actions attributed to God in that book.